Interested in joining?

 Undergraduates should have enthusiasm for being outside (or perhaps even prior field work experience), attention to detail, and good communication skills.
 There are a number of ways to participate as an undergraduate:

-- Contact Allison about lab-funded hourly positions.
+- Contact Allison at amlouthan@ksu.edu about lab-funded hourly positions.

 - Apply for research fellowships funded through the University.
 These applications should be discussed with Allison prior to being submitted in order for them to be well-prepared and have a higher chance of acceptance.